json-schema-form/angular-schema-form/bower_components/angular-schema-form-colorpicker/README.md

 You'll need to load a few additional files to use colorpicker:

-*Before loading angular schema form*
+**Be sure to load this projects files after you load angular schema form**

 1. jQuery
 2. Angular

-*After loading angular schema form*

-1. The Spectrum source files (see the
+3. The Spectrum source files (see the
    [GitHub page](https://github.com/amsul/pickadate.js) for documentation)
-2. The Spectrum-angular source files (see the
+4. The Spectrum-angular source files (see the
    [GitHub page](https://github.com/Jimdo/angular-spectrum-colorpicker) for documentation)
-3. The Angular Schema Form Colorpicker files (this project)
-3. The spectrum CSS
+5. The spectrum CSS
-4. Translation files for whatever language you want to use
+6. Translation files for whatever language you want to use (optional)
+7. **Angular Schema Form**
+8. The Angular Schema Form Colorpicker files (this project)

 Example